What is microblading?

 Will microblading work well for me?

 If you have extremely oily skin, microblading may NOT work well for you.
 The constant production of oil will cause the hairstrokes to heal with a diffused, softer look.
 Your end result will look more powdered instead of a crisp hair stroke appearance.
-You may be a better fit for an “Ombre Powder Brow”.
+You may be a better fit for an “Ombre Powder Brow”, which we do not offer.

 If you still not sure if you are a good candidate for Microblading, feel free to schedule a Complimentary Consult with one of our artists by calling (540)251-3350